Korean Course Descriptions

 380.101-102 First Year Korean

 Introduces the Korean alphabet, Hangeul.
 Covers basic elements of the Korean language, high-frequency words and phrases, including cultural aspects.
 Focuses on oral fluency reaching limited proficiency, where one can handle simple daily conversations.
 No Satisfactory/ Unsatisfactory.
-3 credits.
+5 credits.
+Cross-listed with East Asian Studies.

 380.201-202 Second Year Korean (H)

 Aims for improving oral proficiency and confident control of grammar with vocabulary building and correct spelling intended.
 Reading materials of Korean people, places, and societies will enhance cultural understanding and awareness.
 Project due on Korean cities.
-3 credits.
+4 credits.
+Cross-listed with East Asian Studies

 380.301-302 Third Year Korean (H)